ornachmias/ornachmias.github.io/_posts/2025-04-22-map-projection.md

 ```

 ## Setting CRS
 Then, we set the input CRS and output CRS.
-In terms of terminology, CRS refers both to geodetic datum, which in this case is the `EPSG:4326`, which is the discussed WGS 84, and the projected coordinates `EPSG:2039`, which is the projection in meters for coordinates in Israel.
+In terms of terminology, CRS refers both to geodetic datum, which in this case is the EPSG:4326, which is the aforementioned WGS 84, and the projected coordinates EPSG:2039, which is the projection in meters for coordinates in Israel.

 ```python
 input_crs = 'EPSG:4326'